rgtzths/federations_costs_slicing/rpi_setup_comands.md

 `pip install mpi4py`

+# SSH key sharing

 Copy your ssh key to the other RPIs (only needed for the master)

 `ssh-copy-id worker1` #Do also for 2 and 3

+# Files for running

-Copy the dataset file of the corresponding worker node, the mpi_training.py and mpi_custom_training.py to the home directory
+Copy the dataset file of the corresponding worker node (worker1 -> subset_1), the mpi_training.py and mpi_custom_training.py to the home directory

 The master file needs to have X_cv.csv and y_cv.csv files.

+# Running the experiment

 To run the experiment use: